felangel/bloc/docs/flutterweathertutorial.md

 ### Weather

-In this section, we will use `HydratedCubit` to manage the weather state.
+We will use `HydratedCubit` to manage the weather state.

 ?> **Note**: `HydratedCubit` is an extension of `Cubit` which handles persisting and restoring state across sessions.